-To most metalworkers, it’s not news that centerless grinding really has the edge in eliminating errors and bringing surface perfection to every bar.
-The ability of centerless grinding machines to grind both soft and brittle bars is yet another undeniable virtue of the technology, to which there is no competition.
+To most metalworkers, it’s not news that centerless grinding has the edge in eliminating errors and bringing surface perfection to every bar.
+The ability of centerless grinding machines to grind soft and brittle bars is yet another undeniable virtue of the technology, to which there is no competition.

 For both variations of the grinding process, there are a lot of advantages when it comes to finishing: